-Another negotiation impasse that can occur is one I call "looking sideways."
-This occurs when participants in a multi-party mediation are paying more attention to what another party is getting, or paying, than whether an offer is in their own best interest.
-This frequently occurs when there are multiple parties on one side of the table either multiple plaintiffs who will divide a settlement in some fashion, or multiple defendants, such as in construction defect and product liability claims where there can be dozens of defendants contributing to a global settlement.
-In this instance, one co-defendant will stake out a position that is completely dependent on another co-defendant's offer.
+Another negotiation impasse that can occur is one I call "Looking Sideways."
+This occurs when participants in the negotiation are paying more attention to what another party is getting, than whether an offer is in their own best interest.
+This frequently occurs when there are multiple parties on one side of the table - either multiple plaintiffs who will divide a settlement in some fashion, or multiple defendants, such as in construction defect and product liability claims where there can be dozens of defendants contributing to a global settlement.
+In this instance, one codefendant will stake out a position that is completely dependent on another co-defendant's offer.
 For example, one subcontractor will say, "I will pay whatever so-and-so pays, but not a penny more."
-Or one co-plaintiff will object to a global settlement offer from the defendant(s) because they don't like the distribution of the settlement fund.
-This isn't a cause for impasse either, it's just the next challenge that needs addressing.
-It means that someone has a need that has to be met and considered before an agreement can work for everyone.
+Or one co-plaintiff will object to a global settlement offer from the defendant(s) because it provides more money for another co-plaintiff than for them.

-Looking sideways can also describe when a defendant becomes more concerned with the windfall to a plaintiff, rather than whether the settlement makes economic sense for them.
-This can sometimes be remedied by including non-economic terms or by paying part of a settlement to a third party, such as a non-profit organization.
+Looking sideways can also describe when a defendant becomes more concerned with the windfall to a plaintiff, rather than whether the settlement makes sense for them.
+This can sometimes be remedied by paying part of a settlement to a third party, such as a non-profit organization.

 When parties are looking sideways, instead of at their own best interest, the mediator has to use an "above the fray" perspective to help that party keep their eye on the ball and decide whether their individual share results in a fair settlement to them, without regard for what others are doing.
-For example, if a case is settling for a global settlement of \$300,000, and one plaintiff feels like he deserves more than an equal division of those funds, the mediator's question to them, keeping the big picture in mind, is whether they are satisfied with their settlement amount when compared to their expectations coming into the mediation, or perhaps whether they're satisfied with their settlement amount as a percentage of the whole, rather than compared to each other co-plaintiff.
+For example, if a single family construction defect case is settling for a global settlement of \$300,000, and one subcontractor with mid-sized exposure is contributing \$30,000 to the settlement, they can become more focused on whether another mid-sized subcontractor is contributing \$25,000 or \$35,000.
+The mediator's question to them, keeping the big picture in mind, is whether they are satisfied with a contribution of ten cents on the dollar of the global settlement.
+Chances are that setting the contribution in this context may make it seem fair and make sense to them, allowing them to explain it to others, if necessary.